-The Complainant contends that the Respondents have no rights or legitimate interests in the disputed domain names, because they have not been authorized to use the PHILIPS trademark and are not commonly known under the disputed domain names.

-The Complainant also points out that the disputed domain names resolve to almost identical websites offering repair services for Philips appliances and falsely describing the provider of these services as an official service centre for such products, without containing any disclaimer for the lack of relationship with the Complainant.
+The Complainant contends that the Respondents have no rights or legitimate interests in the disputed domain names, because they have not been authorized to use the PHILIPS and SAECO trademarks and are not commonly known under the disputed domain names.
+The Complainant also points out that the disputed domain names resolve to very similar websites offering repair services for Philips appliances and falsely describing the providers of these services as official service centres for such products, without containing any disclaimer for the lack of relationship with the Complainant.
 Thus, the Complainant has established a prima facie case that the Respondents lack rights or legitimate interests in the disputed domain names.

-The Respondents have not submitted a Response and have not provided an explanation of their actions related to the disputed domain names.
+The Respondents have not submitted Responses and have not provided an explanation of their actions related to the disputed domain names.

 In the Panel's view, the circumstances of this case support the prima facie case made by the Complainant.
-The disputed domain names are confusingly similar to the PHILIPS trademark and the evidence in the case file shows that they indeed resolve to almost identical websites that offer what is described as "official" repair services for Philips products and contain no information about the identity of the provider of these services and no disclaimer for the lack of relationship with the Complainant.
-In the lack of any arguments or evidence to the contrary, the above leads the Panel to the conclusion that it is more likely than not that the Respondents, being aware of the goodwill of the Complainant's well-known PHILIPS trademark, have registered the disputed domain names targeting this trademark in an attempt to exploit its goodwill by attracting Internet users and confusing them to believe that the disputed domain names offer the services of an entity that is affiliated to the Complainant.
+The disputed domain names are confusingly similar to the PHILIPS and SAECO trademarks and the evidence in the case file shows that they indeed resolve to similar websites that offer what is described as "official" repair services for Philips products and contain no information about the identity of the providers of these services and no disclaimer for the lack of relationship with the Complainant.
+In the lack of any arguments or evidence to the contrary, the Panel accepts that the Respondents' conduct does not meet the requirements set out in Oki Data Americas, Inc. v.
+ASD, Inc., WIPO Case No. D2001-0903, because their websites do not accurately and prominently disclose their relationship with the Complainant, and the Respondents try to corner the market in domain names that reflect the PHILIPS and SAECO trademarks by registering 8 variations of domain names containing these trademarks together with descriptive terms.

+The above also leads the Panel to the conclusion that it is more likely than not that the Respondents, being aware of the goodwill of the Complainant's PHILIPS and SAECO trademarks, have registered the disputed domain names targeting this trademark in an attempt to exploit its goodwill by attracting Internet users and confusing them to believe that the disputed domain names offer the services of an entity that is affiliated to the Complainant.